lab-design/ICSE2020DNNBugRepair/README.md

 ## Bug Fix Pattern Data
 The data can be found at ...

-For more detail about the data, please see [INSTALL.md](./INSTALL.md)
+For more detail about data description and data reproduction, please see [INSTALL.md](./INSTALL.md)

 ## Contact Lists
 If you have any question, please contact the authors: [Md Johirul Islam] (mislam@iastate.edu) and [Rangeet Pan] (rangeet@iastate.edu) and [Giang Nguyen] (gnguyen@iastate.edu) and [Hridesh Rajan] (hridesh@iastate.edu)